miyako/4d-example-reranker/README.md

 ### Compatibility

-Some "reranker" models are fine tuned causal LLMs; you prompt the AI to rate a set of passages based on thier relevance to a query.
+Some reranker models are fine tuned causal LLMs; you prompt the AI to rate a set of passages based on thier relevance to a query.
 The prompt does not follow the user/assistant configuration, which means you must send it to the `/completion` endpoint, not the `chat/completion` endpoint.
 In any case, these models are no compatible with the `/rerank` endpoint.

 [`BAAI/bge-reranker-v2-gemma`](https://huggingface.co/BAAI/bge-reranker-v2-gemma)